 Chronic pain and discomfort may limit activities you enjoy.
 Join the workshop and start to live again!

 Do you want to learn more about nutrition and healthy lifestyle?

 Making small changes to your diet and lifestyle can make a big difference in how you feel.
 The program focuses on heart-healthy and bone-healthy nutrition strategies to improve wellness and prevent disease.
 This workshop is based on the USDA’s “My Plate” program.

-Healthy Eating for Successful Living in Older Adults™is part of the Model Programs Project sponsored by the National Council on Aging (NCOA) with funding from the John A. Hartford Foundation.
-NCOA provides national leadership and oversight for the program originally developed by Lahey Clinic and now revised and administered by Hebrew Senior Life.
+Healthy Eating for Successful Living in Older Adults™ is part of the Model Programs Project sponsored by the National Council on Aging (NCOA) Lahey Clinic and now revised and administered with funding from the John A. Hartford Foundation.

 Wellness Pathways Programs

 Click on the appropriate brochure to download it.